DivLoic/Loicmdivad/content/posts/07_explore_data_contracts_with_cloud_pubsub.md

 ### Service and interface

 The HTTP API is just a typical Spring Boot module.
 One special thing about it is that it does not present any entities or model package filled with POJO.
-Instead, the application only uses the result of the Protobuf code generation as the data model.
-The `command.proto` file from the previous paraph gives a `Command.java` class.
-The Spring Boot module applies automatic conversion of Protobuf to JSON to interact with the front-end.
+Instead, the application only uses the Protobuf generated code as the data model.
+The `command.proto` file from the previous paragraph gives a `Command.java` class.
+The Spring Boot module automatically converts Protobuf to JSON to interact with the front-end.

 ```java {linenos=table,hl_lines=[6],linenostart=17}